napari/napari/docs/guides/color.md

 ])
 ```

-However, when specifying many colors in a sequence or generator you should *not mix different single color types*.
+However, when specifying many colors in a sequence or generator *do not mix different single color types*.
 For example, something like

 ```python